BlackMirrorz/SideMenu/README.md

-# SideMenu Swift Package Guide
+# SideMenuPresenter Swift Package Guide

 ## Overview
-The `SideMenu` Swift package provides a customizable, vertical side menu for SwiftUI applications, featuring various configurations for sizing, background types, alignment, and more.
+The `SideMenuPresenter` Swift package provides a customizable, vertical side menu for SwiftUI applications, featuring various configurations for sizing, background types, alignment, and more.

 ## Features
 - **Sizing Methods**: Choose between fixed width or percentage of screen width.